TommyTran2023/integration-test/README.md

 You can also click on Run icon in specific scenario/feature to run specific test case or test execution

 ### Execute performance test
-`mvn clean gatling:test -Dkarate.env=uat -Dgatling.simulationClass=rakkar.simulation.WalletSimulation`
+`mvn clean gatling:test -Dkarate.env=pt -Dgatling.simulationClass=rakkar.pt.FeederSimulation`
-`mvn clean gatling:test -Dkarate.env=uat`
+`mvn clean gatling:test -Dkarate.env=pt`

 ### Setup user and data
 For each environment, it should have at least 5 users in the company using for test.There are 2 users need to get detailed information: